 Enabling hotlink protection

-If a direct link to an image hosted by you is placed on some other website, resources of your account will be consumed, as requests to fetch the image will go to your server.
+If a direct link to an image hosted by you is placed on another website, it will consume your website resources, as requests to fetch the image will go to your server.

 Optimizing the database

 Optimizing the database may also be useful for a WordPress blog.
-Currently WordPress has 11 core tables.
-Most WordPress websites have even more tables because plugins save settings and other data in the WordPress database.
-Themes may also save settings and other data stored in WordPress database.
+Currently, WordPress has 11 core tables.
+Most WordPress websites have even more tables because plugins and some themes save additional settings and other data in the WordPress database.

 Optimize Database after Deleting Revisions

-WP-Sweep is that it uses proper WordPress delete functions as much as possible instead of running direct delete MySQL queries.
-Whereas WP-Optimize plugin uses direct delete SQL queries which can leave orphaned data left behind.
+WP-Sweep uses proper WordPress delete functions as much as possible instead of running direct delete MySQL queries, whereas the WP-Optimize plugin uses direct delete SQL queries which can leave orphaned data left behind.

-We would also like to remind you to back up the database before making any major adjustments especially to third-party plugins.
+We would also like to remind you to back up the database and/or the whole website before making any major adjustments, especially to third-party plugins.

 Estimating your WordPress website performance

-When a lot of plugins are installed on your website, they allow you to enrich your WordPress website functionality and include a variety of custom options for you and your website visitors.
-The side-effect is that heavy and resource-capacious plugins may slow down your website by consuming the CPU and I/O resources allotted for your website.
+Plugins allow you to add functionality to your WordPress website functionality and include a variety of custom options for you and your website visitors.
+The side effect is that some plugins may slow down your website by consuming the CPU and I/O resources allotted for your website.

-To optimize your website efficiently, you should understand which exactly plugin is eating up most of the resources.
-To check it, you may use P3 (Plugin Performance Profiler) plugin for WordPress.
-When scanning your website with this plugin, it shows a diagram with the contribution of each plugin to the website loading time and the relative time each plugin loads.
-It will allow you to determine which plugins make your website load slower and decide whether they can be disabled.
+To optimize your website efficiently, you need to investigate how many resources your plugins use.
+To check your plugins, you can use P3 (Plugin Performance Profiler) plugin for WordPress.
+When scanning your website with this plugin, you’ll see a diagram displaying how each plugin contributes to the website’s loading time and the relative time each plugin takes to load.
+It will allow you to determine if any plugins make your website load significantly slower.

 There is another useful plugin for WordPress – Plugin Organizer.
-It allows you to disable plugins selectively and rearrange the order your plugins are loaded in.
+It allows you to disable plugins selectively and rearrange the order your plugins are loaded.
 It can also improve your website performance.

 Finally, once all these measures are implemented, you may check the optimization level of your WordPress website with GTmetrix plugin for WordPress and enjoy the scores you earned!